sbernasek/flyeye/docs/source/usage.rst

 Example Usage
 =============

-**NU FlyEye:** *Analysis* provides a wide range of functionality for analyzing expression data measured using **NU FlyEye:** *Silhouette*.
-A very brief introduction to some core functionalities is provided here.
+**NU FlyEye: Analysis** provides a wide range of functionality for analyzing the expression data contained in ``.silhouette`` files.
+A very brief survey of some basic operations is provided below.
 For detailed usage instructions please see the :ref:`documentation <documentation>`.

 Loading an experiment